Update:

 Pros:

-- Women Who Code has more than 290,000 members of career-aged tech professionals.
+- Women Who Code had more than 290,000 members of career-aged tech professionals.

-- The Social Boost feature increases the reach of job posts by promoting them in the weekly member newsletter and on Twitter.
+- The Social Boost feature increased the reach of job posts by promoting them in the weekly member newsletter and on X.

-- Employers can choose from three monthly subscription plans or request a customized solution.
+- Employers could choose from three monthly subscription plans or request a customized solution.

-- The platform offers applicant tracking tools and analytics data on job posts.
+- The platform offered applicant tracking tools and analytics data on job posts.

 Cons:

-- The site does not offer a free posting option or trial period.
+- The site did not offer a free posting option or trial period.

-- Posting plans are more expensive than other job boards for women, such as Women for Hire.
+- Posting plans were more expensive than other job boards for women, such as Women for Hire.

 Reputation:

-We were unable to find any online reviews of Women Who Code.
+We were unable to find any online reviews of the Women Who Code Job Board.

 Women Who Code vs. Women for Hire:

-Though Women Who Code and Women for Hire both cater to female professionals, Women Who Code focuses on the tech industry, while Women for Hire is a general job board.
-Women for Hire is more affordable than Women Who Code, with a starting price of $75.00 compared to $199.00.
-However, Women Who Code offers access to a global network.
+Though Women Who Code and Women for Hire both catered to female professionals, Women Who Code focused on the tech industry, while Women for Hire is a general job board.
+Women for Hire is more affordable than Women Who Code was, with a starting price of $75.00 compared to $199.00.
+However, Women Who Code offered access to a global network.

 Women Who Code vs. Women's Job List:

-Like Women Who Code, Women's Job List caters specifically to female professionals.
-However, Women's Job List is a general recruitment site for the U.S., while Women Who Code is a global job board for the tech industry.
-Women Who Code is slightly more affordable than Women's Job List, charging $199.00 per post compared to $220.00 per post.
+Like Women Who Code, Women's Job List catered specifically to female professionals.
+However, Women's Job List is a general recruitment site for the U.S., while Women Who Code was a global job board for the tech industry.
+Women Who Code was slightly more affordable than Women's Job List, charging $199.00 per post compared to $220.00 per post.

 Key Information